Quantitative statistical properties of two-dimensional partially hyperbolic systems: Introduction

 This point of view has produced many important results, e.g. see \cite{Liverani04, KL05, KL06, GLP,FT17,DZ17, BDL} just to cite a few.
 It is then natural to investigate if the functional approach can be extended to partially hyperbolic systems.
 Some results that hint at this possibility already exist (e.g. \cite{AvGoTs, F11}), however, a general approach is totally missing.
 Nonetheless, the idea that some quantitative form of accessibility should play a fundamental role has slowly emerged, e.g. see \cite{Tsu 0, NTW, BuEs}.

-In this paper we attempt to further the latter point of view by combining ideas from \cite{AvGoTs} and \cite{GoLi}.
-We find checkable conditions that imply the existence of finitely many physical (and SRB) measures for a large class of two dimensional endomorphisms, see Theorem \ref{Main Theorem 1}; in addition, such measures are exponentially mixing (see Reamark \ref{rem:decay}).
+In this paper we attempt to further the latter approach by combining ideas from \cite{AvGoTs} and \cite{GoLi}.
+We find checkable conditions that imply the existence of finitely many physical (and SRB) measures for a large class of two dimensional endomorphisms; in addition, such measures are exponentially mixing (see Theorem \ref{main-result-sv}).
 This implies all the standard statistical results (CLT, Large deviations, deterministic stability, etc; see \cite{Babook1, Babook2} and references therein for details).
-Next, we show that the hypothesis of Theorem \ref{Main Theorem 1} are fulfilled for an open set of physically relevant systems, see Theorem \ref{thm check assump of thm SVPH}.
-Moreover, for such systems, we are able to obtain some quantitative information on the regularity of the eigenvectors of the transfer operator (Theorem \ref{finitely many SRB}), which hopefully should allow further progress.
-In addition, we show how the results obtained here provide detailed informations on the structure of the peripheral eigenfunctions, see Theorem \ref{thm:peripheral}.
-It is promising that the present results can be combined with averaging results, e.g. \cite{DeLiPoVo}, to provide a detailed description of the physical measures, see Remark \ref{rem:wishfull}.
-We believe that this approach can be further refined and extended to produce similar results in a much more general class of systems.
+Next, we show that the hypothesis of Theorem \ref{main-result-sv} are fulfilled for an open set of physically relevant systems (fast-slow systems), see Theorem \ref{main-result-fs}.
+Moreover, for such systems, we obtain some precise quantitative information on the SRB measures (Theorem \ref{thm:srb-fast-slow}).
+In addition, we show how the results obtained here provide detailed information on the structure of the peripheral eigenfunctions of the transfer operator, see Theorem \ref{thm:peripheral}, which hopefully should allow further progress.
+Indeed, we believe that this approach can be further refined and extended to produce similar results in a much more general class of systems.

-The goal to obtain precise quantitative information is responsible for much of the length of the paper, as it entails a strenuous effort to keep track of many constants.
-Indeed, it is customary to think that the constants appearing in Lasota-Yorke type inequalities are largely irrelevant.
-This is certainly not the case for the fast slow systems discussed in section \ref{section application to map F} where the constant in front of the weak norm is highly non-uniform.
+It is customary to think that the constants appearing in Lasota-Yorke type inequalities are largely irrelevant.
+This is certainly not the case for the fast-slow systems discussed in section \ref{section application to map F} where the constant in front of the weak norm is highly non-uniform.
 This is reflected in the possible concentration of the invariant measures.
 Moreover, the possibility to consider the class of maps discussed there as a perturbation of a limiting case depends crucially on the size of such constants.
 It was then essential to try to push the estimates to their extreme in order to find out if perturbative ideas could be applied.
 It turns out that our estimates are not sharp enough to do so.
 However, we have identified precisely the obstructions to this approach, hence clarifying the focus of future research.